 The configuration of cis-trans Isomers can be determined by chemical as well as physical methods.
 Determination of the configuration of cis-trans isomers is useful for the study of the physical and chemical properties of the compound.
 As we know the chemical and physical methods are useful for the determination of the detection of the cis-trans isomer, we will discuss briefly the chemical methods.
 Now,

-- Chemical methods: rest on firm basis, now largely of historical interest.
+- Chemical methods: rest on a firm basis, now largely of historical interest.

-In this post we will discuss about mainly the chemical method of Determination of configuration of cis-trans Isomers.
+In this post, we will discuss mainly the chemical method of the Determination of the configuration of cis-trans Isomers.

 There are three methods under the chemical method.
-With the help of those methods we can easily find the configuration of cis-trans Isomers.
+With the help of those methods, we can easily find the configuration of cis-trans Isomers.
+The methods are-

 - Absolute method

-- Correlative not affecting configuration of the double bond method and
+- Correlative not affecting the configuration of the double bond method, and

 - Mechanistic method.